jjzhang166/ini_parser/README.md

 Ok, it's clear.
 The diffrences between two way is about memery space.

-The `INI_ITEM items[1]` way will always alloc a contiguous memory space, but the other not.
+The `INI_ITEM items[1]` way will always alloc a contiguous memory space and it will be more efficient.
+But the other not.

-That will be more efficient.